qwertie/learn-react/docs/tutorial-2.md

     npm install --save-dev webpack webpack-cli

-Unfortunately, webpack is oversized: these two packages have 735 dependencies weighing in at 50.9 MB (13,198 files in 1868 folders - even more than Parcel).
+Unfortunately, webpack is oversized: these two packages have 735 dependencies weighing in at 50.9 MB (13,198 files in 1868 folders).
 And for some reason, `webpack-cli` requires the webpack package but doesn't mark it as a dependency, hence you must install both of them explicitly.
 And although `webpack-cli` is ostensibly "just" the command-line interface for webpack's APIs, it is disproportionately large for some reason (webpack alone is only 13.6 MB).

 Due to its size, it probably makes more sense to install it as a global: